torvalds/linux/Documentation/x86/boot.rst

 above.)
 This address can be anywhere between the end of the setup heap and 0xA0000.

-If the protocol version is *not* 2.02 or higher, the kernel command line is entered using the following protocol:
+If the protocol version is *yest* 2.02 or higher, the kernel command line is entered using the following protocol:

   - At offset 0x0020 (word), "cmd_line_magic", enter the magic